Billy Newing: Military service

 He enlisted in the First AIF on 26 November 1917, and served overseas (in France) as a Medical Officer in the Australian Army Medical Corps.
 He left Australia aboard HMAT (A32) on 28 January 1918, and returned to Australia aboard HMAT Anchises (A68), arriving in Melbourne on 22 September 1919.

 Medicine

 Upon graduation, he began his career as a Resident Medical Officer at the Melbourne Hospital; and, following his military service, he worked at St Vincent's Hospital, Melbourne:

-Newing was educated at the Christian Brothers College, East St Kilda….
-In 1918 he enlisted in the Australian Army Medical Corps and served as a captain in France.
-At St Vincent’s Hospital in Melbourne, where he worked for over forty years, he was remembered as a tall, military looking, distinguished figure.
-Some seven or eight years older than his contemporaries, due to war service interrupting his career, Newing’s demonstrations of clinical findings impressed his students.
-His specialty was chest diseases, especially pulmonary tuberculosis from which he suffered as a result of his war experiences.
-(Carolan, 2015, pp.131-132.)
+Newing was educated at the Christian Brothers College, East St Kilda.
+In 1918, he enlisted in the Australian Army Medical Corps and served as a captain in France.
+At St Vincent’s Hospital in Melbourne, where he worked for over forty years, he was remembered as a tall, military-looking and distinguished figure.
+Being some seven or eight years older than his contemporaries—due to his career being interrupted by war service—his demonstrations of clinical findings made a strong impression on his students.
+His specialty was chest diseases, particularly pulmonary tuberculosis, from which he himself suffered as a consequence of his wartime experiences (Carolan, 2015, pp. 131–132).